Search for Important Questions

 1. What are the ethics in advertising?

-2. Describe various barriers of Integrated Marketing Communication.
+2. Describe implementation of Integrated Marketing Communications.

 GKPAD.COM by SK Yadav | Disclaimer